Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Introduction

 \emph{Neuromorphic computing for time-series:} Neuromorphic hardware and SNN algorithms have been explored as a path to energy-efficient continuous sensing and inference.
 Unlike frame-based artificial neural networks, SNNs process information through discrete spikes and can inherently adapt their activity to the “semantics” of the data by consuming energy only when relevant events occur \cite{chen2023neuromorphic}.
 This makes them well-suited for streaming inputs.

 Reference \cite{yin2021accurate} demonstrated that adaptive spiking neurons known as adaptive LIF (ALIF) models can achieve accurate and efficient classification of time-domain sequences, highlighting the importance of neuron models that capture temporal dependencies.
-RF neurons are one such bio-inspired model: first introduced by \cite{izhikevich2001resonate}, RF neurons were shown to produce spike outputs based on resonance phenomena rather than purely integrative thresholding.
-Building on this, reference \cite{higuchi2024balanced} recently proposed the BRF neurons, which enhance the basic RF model with tunable damping and refractory parameters.
+First introduced by \cite{izhikevich2001resonate}, RF neurons were shown to produce spike outputs based on resonance phenomena rather than purely integrative thresholding.
+The Adaptive Exponential (AdEx) model \cite{brette2005adaptive} is also widely used in neuromorphic hardware, as it can exhibit resonance and bursting through adaptation currents.
+However, both the original RF neuron \cite{izhikevich2001resonate} and AdEx are computationally intensive, requiring the solution of coupled nonlinear differential equations.

+In order to obtain a more scalable and efficient computational model, reference \cite{higuchi2024balanced} recently proposed the BRF neurons, which enhance the basic RF model with tunable damping and refractory parameters.
 BRF neurons exhibit prolonged memory and sparse firing thanks to their resonance-driven accumulators and adaptive thresholds.
 This makes them especially suitable for tasks requiring extraction of temporal-frequency features, as they can be configured to emphasize desired frequency responses while suppressing spurious spikes.

 Reference \cite{shrestha2024efficient} applied resonate-and-fire neurons on Loihi 2 for standard video and audio processing tasks, reporting 400$\times$ improvement in the energy–latency product compared to state-of-the-art DNN approaches.
 These results underscore the fact that, when implemented on appropriate hardware, oscillatory spiking dynamics can yield massive efficiency gains for processing spectral or temporal data.
 Overall, the literature suggests that leveraging complex spiking neuron models (adaptive or resonant) and neuromorphic hardware can drastically reduce power consumption for continuous sensory data processing \cite{yang2022lead}, although this requires careful optimization of the network model to preserve task accuracy.